Sadie’s Tulips – a giclee print from an iPad drawing

 Giclee prints are printed on demand, so avoid the expense of mass-production using Litho, also giving the artist the option of experimenting with different papers and finishes.
 For exquisite, high-quality reproductions, giclee really is the best way to go.

 The name derives from the French word for ‘nozzle’ and is pronounced ‘Zhee-Clay’.
-It is an unregulated word, so has come to be used for any fine art that’s printed by an inkjet printer, usually archival (we will get back to this).
+It is an unregulated word, so has come to be used for any fine art that’s printed by an inkjet printer, usually archival.
 However there are four basic criteria that must be met in order for a print to be considered giclee, and these involve the print’s resolution, and the paper, printer and ink used.